awsdocs/iam-user-guide/doc_source/id_users_manage.md

 ## View User Access<a name="users-manage_prerequisites"></a>

 Before you delete a user, you should review its recent service\-level activity\.
 This is important because you don't want to remove access from a principal \(person or application\) who is using it\.
-For more information about viewing service last accessed data, see [Refining Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.
+For more information about viewing last accessed information, see [Refining Permissions Using Last Accessed Information](access_policies_access-advisor.md)\.

 ## Listing IAM Users<a name="id_users_manage_list"></a>